 Burias Island is one of the three major islands of Masbate province in the Philippines.
-It boasts the islands of Animasola , Tinalisayan, Sombrero, Snake Island that exudes the raw beauty of nature.
-This group of island is surrounded by bodies of water, such as Sibuyan Sea, Ragay Gulf and Burias Pass.
+It boasts the islands of Animasola, Tinalisayan, Sombrero, and Snake Island which exude the raw beauty of nature.
+This group of islands is surrounded by bodies of water, such as Sibuyan Sea, Ragay Gulf, and Burias Pass.

 The Sombrero island, called as such because of its peculiar, hat-shaped rock formation is another remote place in Masbate.

 It is where we stayed for the night.
-You have the option to pitch your tent, or avail of their cottages with its own CR.
+You have the option to pitch your tent, or avail of their cottages with their own CR.

 It is also a great place to swim and watch the sunset and sunrise too.
-After diner, we had the chance to get to know other joiners during the socials night.
+After dinner, we had the chance to get to know other joiners during the socials night.

 Tinalisayan Island is perfect for beach bumming with refreshing waters.
-Fortunately, during our visit, it was low tide, so the sandbar is walk-able.
+Fortunately, during our visit, it was low tide, so the sandbar was walk-able.

-The surroundings is so relaxing, there are rows of palm trees, very fine sand and off white sand and crystal clear waters.
+The surroundings are so relaxing, there are rows of palm trees, very fine sand and white sand, and crystal clear waters.
 You can also have snorkeling here.

 Snake Island/ Dapa Island

-Alibijaban Island is not a part of Burias group of island but it was just a 20 minute boat ride from San Andres Port, it is a promising white sand beach island located in San Andres Quezon.
-The island is known for its abundant mangrove and sandbars.
+Alibijaban Island is not a part of the Burias group of islands but it was just a 20-minute boat ride from San Andres Port, it is a promising white sand beach island located in San Andres Quezon.
+The island is known for its abundant mangroves and sandbars.
 It has a turquoise clear water.

 Budget and Other Expenses: